kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/ingress-demo.md

 ### Create Services

 In this section, we'll create a tea service and a coffee service for their deployments respectively.
-Choose **Network & Services → Services**, then click **Create Service**.
+Choose **Application Workloads → Services**, then click **Create**.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716160348.png#alt=)